Migrants' microintegration into work and social life

 - a practice set for recipient labour representatives offers based on micro-integration and

-- learning materia, aiming at a change in their stereotype way of thinking about/ behaviour towards migrant populations
+- learning material, aiming at a change in their stereotype way of thinking about/ behaviour towards migrant populations

 |EU-Program:||Erasmus+, KA2, Strategic Partnerships for adult education|